sb10/cleanorder/README.md

 These rules are intentionally conservative to avoid breaking code while improving readability by grouping related declarations and ensuring callers come before the functions they call.

+Comment handling

+- Doc comments (// or /* */) that are attached to a declaration are emitted with that declaration.
+The tool ensures the file header (package/imports) is split from the first declaration at the declaration's doc start to avoid duplicating the doc text when reordering.
+- Inline trailing comments that appear on the same line as a declaration or a function's closing brace (for example, //nolint) are preserved on that same line in the output.